-Born in Milan on May 5, 1962, she graduated in Business Born in Padua, Italy on January 20, Administration, major in Finance, from Bocconi University in 1966, she graduated in Law from the Milan, attended a Management Course at the INSEAD University of Padua and is qualified to University in France and attended the Director's Program practice the profession of lawyer.
-She Enhancing the Skills of Corporate and Financial Governance has spent her entire professional career from SDA Bocconi School of Management in Milan.
-In 2019- in the Safilo Group with increasing 2022 she served as non-executive independent Director of responsibilities until becoming Group the Board of Directors of Assicurazioni Generali S.p.A. and General Counsel in 2005, dealing with member of its Risk and Control Committee and Related Party the legal and corporate aspects of the Transactions Committee.
-In 2022 she served as member of listed parent company and the Italian its Remuneration and Appointments Committee.
+Born in Milan on May 5, 1962, she graduated in Business Administration, major in Finance, from Bocconi University in Milan, attended a Management Course at the INSEAD University in France and attended the Director's Program Enhancing the Skills of Corporate and Financial Governance from SDA Bocconi School of Management in Milan.
+In 2019-2022 she served as non-executive independent Director of the Board of Directors of Assicurazioni Generali S.p.A. and member of its Risk and Control Committee and Related Party Transactions Committee.
+In 2022 she served as member of its Remuneration and Appointments Committee.

-In 2018-2021 she served as non-executive independent of internal lawyers.
-Director of the Board of Directors of Saipem S.p.A. and has Previously she worked for some law been the President of its Audit and Risk Committee.
-Since firms and notaries.
-2016 she is member of the Advisory Council and Senior Advisor (external) for GENPACT.
+In 2018-2021 she served as nonexecutive independent Director of the Board of Directors of Saipem S.p.A. and has been the President of its Audit and Risk Committee.
+Since 2016 she is member of the Advisory Council and Senior Advisor (external) for GENPACT.
 She has more than 30 years of experience in a variety of senior finance management positions.
 She previously worked for 23 years in HEINEKEN.
 In 1993, she joined the Italian Operating Company as Planning & Control Manager and she was Finance Director 2001-2005.
 In 2006-2010, she was Senior Finance Director of the Western Europe Region.
 In 2010-2015, she has been Senior Finance Director of the Global Business Services, responsible for Business Partnering to Global Business Services, HEINEKEN Global Shared Services in Kraków, Global Process and Control Improvement and Global Finance Business Process Management.
 In 2015-2016, she has been Senior Director Global Finance Processes & Internal Control, responsible for HEINEKEN Global Shared Services, Global Process and Control Improvement and Global Finance Business Process Management.
 Prior to joining HEINEKEN, she spent the early part of her career, from 1987 to 1993, in senior finance jobs in Elizabeth Arden, being part of Eli Lilly first, and Unilever after.
 She started her career in banking.
 She is active in a variety of roundtables with multinationals and since 2014 member of the Advisory Board of Corso di Laurea Magistrale in Economia e Legislazione d'impresa, University of Pavia, Italy.